FirexGiant/Simplify/README.md

 2. I made this to go along with a text adventure engine, so that's why in it's current state it seems a little weird at times.

 3. This is my first "library" and my first time actually dealing with custom namespaces (if you can't already tell) so any suggestions or help would be greatly appreciated!
 Thanks!

+## NEWS ##
+- Cleanup of whole project
+  -Header and source file organized
+  -New functions added
+  -Old functions modified
+  -Some functions removed